Battlefield Earth (film): Franchise Pictures

-The film was set up as an independent production for Morgan Creek Productions which would release the film through Warner Bros. in the United States under an existing distribution agreement.
-Travolta's company JTP Films was also involved, and Travolta invested $5 million of his own money in the production.
+The film was set up as an independent production for Morgan Creek Productions which would release the film through Warner Bros.
+Pictures in the United States and select international territories under a distribution agreement.
+Travolta's company JTP Films was involved, and Travolta invested $5 million of his own money in the production.
 Warner Bros. allocated $20 million for the film's marketing and distribution.
-Franchise retained the foreign rights, licensing the European distribution rights to the German group Intertainment AG in exchange for 47% of the production costs which were set at $75 million.
+Franchise Pictures retained the foreign rights, licensing the European distribution rights to the German group Intertainment AG in exchange for 47% of the production costs, set at $75 million.
 The Intertainment deal later became the focus of a legal action that bankrupted Franchise.
 Samaha forecast that the film would be a hit: "My projected numbers on Battlefield Earth are really conservative.
 I'm already covered internationally, and there's no way I'm going to lose if the movie does $35 million domestically.
 And Travolta has never had an action movie do under $35 million."

-According to Samaha, he got around the "negative factor" of the Scientology connection by the simple expedient of "yell[ing] at everyone, 'This is a science-fiction film starring John Travolta!' again and again".
+According to Samaha, he got around the "negative factor" of the Scientology connection by the simple expedient of "yell at everyone, 'This is a science-fiction film starring John Travolta!' again and again".
 Samaha acknowledged that "everyone thought I was crazy or mentally retarded" for taking on the project, but pitched the film as "Planet of the Apes starring John Travolta".
-Others in Hollywood were still skeptical; an unnamed producer was quoted by the Los Angeles Daily News as saying that "Battlefield Earth has the stench of death.
+Others in Hollywood were skeptical; an unnamed producer was quoted by the Los Angeles Daily News as saying that "Battlefield Earth has the stench of death.
 It should never have been made.
 It's an $80 million vanity project for Travolta."
-Travolta's theatrical agency William Morris was also said to be unenthusiastic, reportedly leading to Travolta threatening to leave them if they did not help him to set up the film.
+Travolta's theatrical agency William Morris was also reportedly unenthusiastic, leading to Travolta threatening to leave them if they did not help him to set up the film.
 Fellow Scientologist Tom Cruise was said to have warned Warner Bros. that he thought the movie was a bad idea.
-Cruise's spokesperson later denied this.
+Cruise's spokesperson denied this.